ZhengdongWang/zhengdongwang.com/productivity.md

 > And you just have to sort of head towards there, figure out some way of getting there, and just sort of keep at it, keep asking, keep following the important questions, and see the light sort of through the thicket and get closer and closer to it... it doesn't much matter if you have a bulldozer or if you have just a machete, or even a little crappy knife to go through the thicket.
 You'll get there.
 But it's important to get in its vicinity.

+In some sense, the following is also about direction, from world and Olympic record holder, world and Olympic speed skating champion,

+{{ van_der_poel }}

+> But as soon as the Specific season started I changed focus to doing laps at competition speed on the ice.
+I now completely subsided from the threshold training in order to free up energy to spend on skating laps on the ice.
+I never skated slower than competition speed due to two reasons.
+Firstly (1) I consider technique to be altered to a specific speed.
+So as I was skating at a slower speed I contaminated my competition speed technique.
+Secondly (2) I didn’t want to wear out, or tire, my legs by skating slowly as the number of competition speed-laps I could perform weekly would decrease if I wasted my energy by also going slow on the ice.

 ## There's nothing special about being good

 {{ chambliss }}